oakla/markdown-cv/index.md

 - Graphics

 ## Extracurricular Activities

-`Feb 2018 - Mar 2020`
+`February 2018 - March 2020`
 __UTAS Acrobatics Society, President and Co-Founder__

-Motivated by my enthusiasm for partner acrobatics, and a desire to develop the community I felt a part of, I founded the UTAS Acrobatics Society.
-Each week we held meet-ups where we created an emotionally and physically safe space to practice partner acrobatics.
+Founded the UTAS Acrobatics Society and led weekly meetings in an emotionally and physically safe space to practice partner acrobatics.

-Three or four times a year we ran structured special events.
-These were either workshops with the help of grants from the university student union, or participation in university open days.
+Organised and executed quarterly structured special events, including university open days and workshops funded by grants from the university student union.

 During my time at the society, we were awarded $2,700 in grants, and raised $1,600 in member contributions.

-`Apr 2016 – May 2017`
+`April 2016 – May 2017`
-__Tasmanian University Climbing Club, Treasurer__
+__Tasmanian University Climbing Club, Treasurer (Volunteer)__

-Volunteer role in which I supported the operation of the university climbing club by managing its finances.
+`August 2015 – June 2018`
+__Source Community Wholefoods, Volunteer__

+Volunteered weekly in the café and bulk-food store of a not-for-profit food co-op focused on developing sustainable food systems.

 ## Awards